 It is a simple procedure.
-Just wash the mint, place on a rack and leave for about 4-5 days until the leaves turn dark, dry and brittle.( may be less, depends on the humidity)
+Just wash the mint first, place on a rack and leave for about 4-5 days until the leaves turn dark, dry and brittle.( maybe less, depends on the humidity)

-Remove from stems, place into a food processor with the metal blade and pulse on and off until mixture becomes very small.
+Remove the leaves from the stems, place the leaves into a food processor with the metal blade and pulse on and off until the dry leaves become very small.
 Store in a jar with a tight lid.
 Will last all winter.
+Can also keep refrigerated.